home-assistant/home-assistant.io/source/_components/light.hue.markdown

 Neither group names or scene names are guaranteed unique in Hue.
 If you are getting non deterministic behavior, adjust your Hue scenes via the App to be more identifying.

-The Hue hub has limitted spaces for scenes, and will delete scenes if new ones get created that would overflow that space.
+The Hue hub has limited spaces for scenes, and will delete scenes if new ones get created that would overflow that space.
 The API docs say this is based on "Least Recently Used".